Pulsar Core Rxq30v Review: A Thermal Rifle Scope

 There is only one lens used in this scope.
 That is the objective lens.
 That lens is made out of glass and is fully multi-coated.
 As this scope doesn’t work like regular riflescopes.
 You don’t need a huge objective lens to pair this with.

 The objective lens is only 22mm.
 That’s smaller than most budget scopes.
 As I said, that won’t matter.
 This scope doesn’t need light to work with.
 The core sees the object through the objective lens.
-Then creates an image in a green sapphire display or black and white.
+Then create an image in a green sapphire display or black and white.

 The 640 x 480 display is AMOLED.
-AMOLED is one of the most used display now.
+AMOLED is one of the most used displays now.
 AMOLED is best at showing true colors and deep blacks.
 The latest version of this scope is capable of showing both black and white and green sapphire images.
 Use the one that you like the most.

 Magnification

 This is not a traditional scope.
-You don’t have an eyepiece capable of zooming into an object from a far away.
+You don’t have an eyepiece capable of zooming into an object from far away.
 But what you do have is digital magnification.
 If you convert the digital magnification to traditional, then you will get 6.4x magnification.

 You are intrigued now, aren’t you?
 As the body of this is made like a tank, you can mount this on top of your best gun and call it a day.
 It will help unleash the inner beast of the Core RXQ30V.